minte9/mlearning-pages/main/projects/sentiment_analysis/readme.md

 It contains 1,600,000 tweets extracted using the twitter api.
 The tweets have been annotated  (0 = negative, 4 = positive) and they can be used to detect sentiment.

+# Project result

+The programm is able to train a model using LogisticRegression, based on 100_000 samples from Sentiment140.
+With this model we can predict if a review on amazon books is positive or negative.
+Initial accuracy score is not so good, something around 60% Preprocessing like removing punctuation, numbers, whitespaces did help, increasing the accuracy around 70%

 ### References

 [Machine Learning with Python Cookbook](https://www.amazon.com/gp/product/B07BC3LFKT)